eptalights/eptalights-python/docs/cpp_support.rst

 	*$T1 = 1;

-Now, let's see how to extract all keys from the map using eptalights.
+Now, let's see how to extract all keys from the map using eptalights sophia.

 .. code-block:: python